Kalnik (river): Geography

 The Kalnik takes its source from the Tolev Spring at an altitude of 677 m, on the southern foothills of the Mikrene Heights of the fore-Balkan, some 1.5 km north of the village of Borima.
 Throughout its whole course the river flows westwards with a slight deviation to the north in a wide valley between the Mikrene Heights to the north and the Vasilyovska Mountain to the south.
-It flows into the Vit at an altitude of 250 m at the Boaza locality, south village of Peshterna.
+It flows into the Vit at an altitude of 250 m at the Boaza locality, south of the village of Peshterna.

 Its drainage basin covers a territory of 263 km^{2} or 8.2% of the Vit's total.

 The Kalnik has rain, snow and karst spring feed with high water in April–June and low water in July–October.
 The average annual discharge is 0.96 m^{3}/s.

 Settlements and economy

 The river flows entirely in Lovech Province.
 There are three villages along its course: Staro Selo in Troyan Municipality, Vasilkova Mahala in Slavshtitsa, Ugarchin Municipality and Balgarski Izvor in Teteven Municipality.
 Its waters are utilized for irrigation.
 The Sopot Reservoir with a volume of 61.8 million m^{3} is located in its upper course.

-There are two roads of the national network though the Kalnik valley, a 12.3 km stretch of the first class I-4 road Yablanitsa–Veliko Tarnovo–Varna between Boaza and the village of Sopot, Lovech Province, and a 16 km section of the third class III-402 road Sopot–Troyan between Sopot and Staro Selo.
+There are two roads of the national network through the Kalnik valley, a 12.3 km stretch of the first class I-4 road Yablanitsa–Veliko Tarnovo–Varna between Boaza and the village of Sopot, Lovech Province, and a 16 km section of the third class III-402 road Sopot–Troyan between Sopot and Staro Selo.